- Before continuing, make sure that your Mac and iPad meet the Sidecar system requirements, including that each is signed with the same Apple ID.

 To point, click, select, and perform tasks such as drawing, editing photos, and manipulating objects on your iPad while it's extending or mirroring your Mac display, you can use your Apple Pencil instead of the mouse or trackpad connected to your Mac.
 You can also use it to write, sketch, and mark up documents while seeing the updates live on your Mac.

-Sidecar also supports double-tap, which you can turn on in System Preferences.
+Sidecar also supports double-tap, which you can turn on in settings.
 Double-tap enables apps that support this feature to perform custom actions when you double-tap the side of your Apple Pencil (2nd generation).

 Use the Touch Bar